-Many times a position is misunderstood or either misstated without thinking through the theological repercussions and implications of it.
-While reading through many books on the textual and translation debate, I've concluded that various authors, who do believe the Bible and defend it, have made statements that would lead us to believe otherwise, as they attempt to counter an opposing position regarding Bible preservation and inspiration.
-Through scholarly statements, lengthy discussions, and sometimes misunderstood conclusions, it seems that some fundamentalists may have abandoned their trust in the Bible that they possess today!
+Many times a position is misunderstood, or either misstated, without thinking through the theological repercussions and implications of it.
+While reading through many books on the textual and translation debate, I've come to the conclusion that various authors, who actually do believe the Bible and defend it, have made statements that would lead us to believe otherwise, as they attempt to counter an opposing position and make their points regarding Bible preservation and inspiration.
+Through scholarly statements, lengthy discussions, and sometimes misunderstood conclusions, it seems that some fundamentalists have abandoned their trust in the Bible that they possess today!
 I don't think this is often the case, but it is sometimes perceived this way, as various authors seek to champion a certain position regarding Bible manuscripts and preservation.